 - On-Campus (Optional), Mary T. Christian Auditorium: 5:00 – 6:00pm

-Distance Learning takes place when an instructor and students are separated by physical distance , and technologies are used to bridge the instructional gap.
+Distance Learning takes place when an instructor and students are separated by physical distance, and time.
+Thus, technologies are used to bridge the instructional gap.
 Distance Learning allows students to take classes whenever and where ever they choose.
-When technology is used in concert with face-to-face communication; this is called Distributed Learning.

 The purpose of distance learning at Thomas Nelson Community College is to support the mission and core values of the College by increasing access to educational programs and services.
 Thomas Nelson Community College distance learning options improve accessibility by minimizing enrollment barriers due to time constraints, geography, job obligations, and/or family commitments.

 All Distance Learning courses at Thomas Nelson Community College are delivered via Blackboard, a web-based course management system.
 Blackboard uses tools that help students manage documents, take tests and communicate with their instructors through discussion boards, video conferencing and email.

 Current Students needing assistance should contact the IT Help Desk

 The Distance Learning Office